Top Children's Science Museums Across the US for Families

 Navigate through a giant mirror maze at the Museum of Science in Boston.

-From the Level One Discovery Center, which caters to toddlers through 8 year olds, to the Level Two Science in the Park exhibit, which serves as an interactive educational playground, there's plenty to see and do at this beloved New England destination.
+From the Level One Discovery Center, which caters to toddlers through 8-year-olds, to the Level Two Science in the Park exhibit, which serves as an interactive educational playground, there's plenty to see and do at this beloved New England destination.
 The popular, but temporary Mirror Maze exhibit gives visitors a chance to test their navigational skills as they make their way through a giant labyrinth while discovering intriguing numerical patterns that exist in the natural world.
 Thrill Ride 360 features simulators with full-motion pitch, roll, and spin technology and surround sound that recreate a roller coaster or plane ride over Boston.
-Admission: adults (12 and older): $25; children (3 -11): $20; seniors (60 and older): $21.

 More than just dinosaurs, the American Museum of Natural History always hosts new, rotating exhibits, such as Senses.

-American Museum of Natural History – New York City
+4. American Museum of Natural History — New York, NY

 Stroll through a human heart at the Franklin Institute in Philadelphia.